Pichaikkaran 2: Development

-After the success of Pichaikkaran, Vijay Antony planned to make a sequel for the film in 2020 and had approached Sasi to direct the sequel, but he was busy with other commitments, due to which Antony searched for directors and chose Priya Krishnaswamy.
+After the success of Pichaikkaran, its lead actor Vijay Antony planned to make a sequel in 2020 and had approached Sasi to direct the sequel, but he was busy with other commitments, due to which Antony searched for directors and chose Priya Krishnaswamy.
 The first look poster was released on 24 July 2020.
 The crew announced that the film will be dubbed in Telugu and titled Bichagadu 2.
 However, Priya opted out of the film crew.
 In 2021, while acting in Kodiyil Oruvan, Antony asked the director Ananda Krishnan to direct Pichaikkaran 2.
 Later, Vijay Antony himself wrote the script with co-writers K. Palani and Paul Antony, where he finally decided to make his directorial debut with this film.
 The film was produced by Fatima Vijay Antony under the banner of Vijay Antony Film Corporation.
-This film is the tenth production of Vijay Antony Film Corporation.
+It is the tenth production of Vijay Antony Film Corporation.
 The character look poster for Pichaikkaran 2: Anti Bikili was released on 12 March 2022.

 Filming

 Principal photography began on 1 September 2021.
 The film was shot in Chennai, Malaysia, Kolkata, Georgia, and Dubai.
 On 13 December 2022, three of the film's technicians were arrested for taking a shot with a drone camera above the Madras High Court without permission from authorities.
-In mid-January 2023, while filming a final sequence of the song "Kaloorum Poove" in Langkawi, Antony and lead actress Kavya Thapar were riding a water scooter when another boat collided with it, leaving Antony with a broken jaw and nose, while Thapar suffered major facial injuries.
+In mid-January 2023, while filming a final sequence of the song "Kaloorum Poove" in Langkawi, Antony and the lead actress Kavya Thapar were riding a jet ski when another boat collided with it, leaving Antony with a broken jaw and nose, while Thapar suffered major facial injuries.
 Both underwent treatment and recovered, and resumed filming in early February.
-The cinematography of the film was done by Om Narayan, and the editing of the film was done by Antony.
-The action sequences of the film are choreographed by Rajasekar, who earlier worked on the film Ayyappanum Koshiyum, and Mahesh Mathew, who earlier worked with Vijay Antony on Kodiyil Oruvan.
+The cinematography was done by Om Narayan, and the editing by Antony himself.
+The action sequences were choreographed by Rajasekar, who earlier worked on the Malayalam film Ayyappanum Koshiyum, and Mahesh Mathew, who earlier worked with Antony on Kodiyil Oruvan.
 A four-minute promotional sneak peek video of the film released on 10 February 2023.
 The trailer for the film was released on 29 April 2023.